adnanwaasi/my_weird_model/README.md

-this project is under production
+this repo is under work

-this will contain the following :
+this will contain the following : i have done anti money laundering system

+next things i can do

 ideas :